EmbeddedMan/history/readme.txt

 flexis.mcp (for CW6.2):

+* CPUStick 51cn128   -- skeleton code to run on an MCF51CN128 (source code)
 * CPUStick 51jm128   -- skeleton code to run on an MCF51JM128, with USB host and device drivers (source code)
 * CPUStick Badge     -- skeleton code to run on a Badge Board, under the USB